JKHeadley/rest-hapi/README.md

 The ``deletedAt`` property marks when a document was [soft deleted](#soft-delete).

-**NOTE**: Metadata properties are only set/updated if the document is created/modified using rest-hapi endpoints/methods.
+**NOTE**: Timestamp metadata properties are only set/updated if the document is created/modified using rest-hapi endpoints/methods.
 Ex:

 ``mongoose.model('user').findByIdAndUpdate(_id, payload)`` will not modify ``updatedAt`` whereas

 ``restHapi.update(mongoose.model('user'), _id, payload)`` will. (see [Mongoose wrapper methods](#mongoose-wrapper-methods))

+### User tags
+In addition to timestamps, the following user tag metadata can be added to a document:
+- createdBy (default disabled, activated via `config.enableCreatedBy`)
+- updatedBy (default disabled, activated via `config.enableUpdatedBy`)
+- deletedBy (default disabled, activated via `config.enableDeletedBy`) (see [Soft delete](#soft-delete))

+If enabled, these properties will record the `_id` of the user performing the corresponding action.

+This assumes that your authentication credentials (request.auth.credentials) will contain either a `user` object with a `\_id` property, or the user's \_id stored in a property defined by `config.userIdKey`.

+**NOTE**: Unlike timestamp metadata, user tag properties are only set/updated if the document is created/modified using rest-hapi endpoints, (not rest-hapi [methods](#mongoose-wrapper-methods)).

 [Back to top](#readme-contents)